Josie Long: Career

 Also in 2019 Long and Liam Williams wrote and starred in Perimeter, a dystopian play about a city divided into rich and poor areas by a giant fence.
 The play was broadcast as part of Radio 4's Dangerous Visions series.
 The same year, Long also presented a new podcast for English Heritage, Speaking with Shadows; the podcast won in the 'Contribution to Heritage' category at the UK Heritage Awards.
 In 2020, Long took her show Tender on tour around the UK.

 During the week beginning 14 December 2020, Long appeared as one of the week's contestants on Richard Osman's House of Games.
+In 2022 she appeared in Champions Week House of Games.

 Personal life

 On 28 May 2018, Long had a daughter with her partner, comedian Jonny Donahoe.
-She gave birth to a second daughter on 27 November 2021.